 In October 2023, the jury ruled that CORE may not withdraw as a joint owner of the facility but awarded CORE lost power damages of \$ 26 million.
 PSCo recognized \$ 35 million of losses for the verdict in 2023, including estimated interest and other costs.
-In early 2024, PSCo and CORE each filed appeals of the trial court's decision to the Colorado Court of Appeals.
+In October 2024, PSCo and CORE reached a settlement, and parties have agreed to withdraw their appeals pending with the Colorado Court of Appeals.